profittlich/gt7speedboard/README.md

 # SpeedBoard for GT7
-A simple dashboard for Gran Turismo 7.
+A dashboard for Gran Turismo 7.
 Also includes a graphical lap comparison tool and a playback server.

-Based on code from https://github.com/Bornhall/gt7telemetry and https://github.com/snipem/gt7dashboard.

 ## Apps